-One of the biggest changes, in light of the 2013 fleetwide refurbishment, has been a new focus on dining.
-Dining aims to highlight the local cuisine of the regions visited, including the Mediterranean, Costa Rica and the Caribbean.
+One of the biggest changes for the line, across the fleet, is its dining upgrade.
+Cuisine aims to highlight the local fare of the regions visited, including the Mediterranean, Costa Rica, Asia and the Caribbean.
 The food is high quality, and extra attention is paid to those with special dietary needs.
-All three ships feature AmphorA, the ships' main restaurant, which serves Continental-focused cuisine and is an open-seating venue.
-Candles Grill, focusing on steaks, is centered on the ships' pools, weather permitting.
-And the intimate Veranda, Windstar Cruises' buffet venue, with indoor and outdoor seating, combines made-to-order grilled items with food stations.
+All ships feature AmphorA, the ships' main restaurant, which serves Continental-focused cuisine in an open-seating setting.
+Candles Grill offers a steakhouse-style menu, and the intimate Veranda, Windstar Cruises' buffet venue, with indoor and outdoor seating, combines made-to-order grilled items with food stations.

-All three ships have completed the fleet's recent $18 million refurbishment program in early 2013, which included staterooms (notably in the bathrooms), public rooms and deck areas.
+All three ships received enhancements via an $18 million refurbishment program in early 2013, which included staterooms (notably in the bathrooms), public rooms and deck areas.

 You are checking prices for: